dgurney/notedb/README.md

 ## Current limitations

 - OCR accuracy depends on image quality and the local model.
 At the time of writing the code it was found that the currently hardcoded `glm-4.6v-flash` model has the best accuracy for this task, even compared to Gemma 4 which was occasionally misreading serial numbers.
+- The current validation can reject impossible serial formats and unsupported denominations, but cannot prove a fully correct read if a mistake happens to be technically valid.
 - Images are currently processed sequentially.

 ## License